axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 		- Trade allows for weak or vulnerable people(s) to survive, by being supported by others (or imports).
 * **New, more efficient resources can mark a new period.** Corn and potato crops from the New World were way more productive than existing wheat and therefore started becoming popular in Europe.
 * <a name="^silent-trade"></a>Asynchronous agreements (× blockchain consensus) ("**silent trade**"): one party would lay their merchandise on the beach and send a smoke signal; the other party would scrutinize the goods and lay a suitable amount of gold then retreat; the first party, if satisfied with the offer, would take the gold and depart; and the second party would take the goods.
 (Otherwise, the first party would leave the goods on the beach, calling for further negotiation.) (per Herodotus, about the trade between Carthaginians and Libyan natives)
 * **Repatriating elephants (Ptolemy II):** crazy ambitious projects that somehow get carried through by will and persistence.
 Elephants were brought from the heartland of Africa to Alexandria (Ptolemaic Egypt), traversing deserts and seas.
-(Though Hannibal was first at transporting elephants overseas.)
+(Though Hannibal was first at transporting elephants.)
-* **Trade can mend fences.** Cordell Hull's parable illustrates the moral value of trade; a win-win agreement resolving a bad relationship between two brothers. (× **mutually beneficial relationships**)
+* <a name="^trade-moral-policeman"></a>**Trade can mend fences.** Cordell Hull's parable illustrates the moral value of trade; a win-win agreement resolving a bad relationship between two brothers. (× **mutually beneficial relationships**) (× EU; trade as a "moral policeman")
 ^
 # Ships be shipping
 * **Go fast or go big?** Anciens times distinguished between warships (fast and narrow) and cargo ships (slow and with high capacity) (× software development frameworks and programming languages)